buffkatarina/SGBusArrival/readme.md

 10. Dialog when building database + lock user interaction
 11. favourites - remove records from home fragment
 12. On click listener from bus routes to bus timings
+13. Searching with bus stop name
+14. only build database periodically